Nonparametric adaptive estimation of order 1 Sobol indices in stochastic models, with an application to Epidemiology: Introduction

-As the estimation of the Sobol indices can be computer time consuming, a usual practice consists in estimating the first order and total indices, to assess 1) the sensitivity of the model to each parameter taking alone and 2) the possible interactions, which are quantified by the difference between the total order and the first order index for each parameter.
+This index represents the fraction of the variance of the output $Y$ due to the input $X_{\ell }$.
 Several numerical procedures to estimate the Sobol indices have been proposed, in particular by Jansen \cite{jansen} (see also \cite{saltellilivre2000,saltellilivre2008}).
-These estimators, that we recall in the sequel, are based on Monte-Carlo simulations of $(Y,X_1\dots X_p)$.\\
+These estimators, that we recall in the sequel, are based on Monte-Carlo simulations of $(Y,X_{1}\dots X_{p})$.

 The literature focuses on deterministic relations between the input and output parameters.
 In a stochastic framework where the model response $Y$ is not unique for given input parameters, few works have been done, randomness being usually limited to input variables.
+Assume that:

-Assume that: where $X=(X_1,\dots X_p)$ still denotes the random variables modelling the uncertainty of the input parameters and where $\varepsilon$ is a noise variable.
-When noise is added in the model, the classical estimators do not always work: $Y$ can be chaotic regarding the value of $\varepsilon$.
-Moreover, this variable is not always controllable by the user. \\
+where $X=(X_{1},\dots X_{p})$ still denotes the random variables modelling the uncertainty of the input parameters and where $\varepsilon $ is a noise variable.
+In this paper, we will assume that $f$ (and hence $Y$) is bounded by $M>0$.
+When noise is added in the model, the classical estimators do not always work: $Y$ can be very sensitive to the addition of $\varepsilon $.
+Moreover, this variable is not always controllable by the user.